cyberbotics/webots/docs/guide/tutorial-2-modification-of-the-environment-20-minutes.md

 This technique is known as Image-Based Lighting or IBL for short.
 Carefully combining Webots lights and skybox textures, it is possible to very realistically light objects.

-> **Hands on**: Delete the `Background` and `DirectionalLight` nodes, and using the Add button, add a `TexturedBackground` and a `TexturedBackgroundLight` to the scene.
+> **Hands on**: Delete the `Background` and `DirectionalLight` nodes, and using the Add button, add a `TexturedBackground` and a `TexturedBackgroundLight` node to the scene.
 This loads a mountainous skybox and a matching `DirectionalLight` to the scene, realistically lighting it.

 ### Modifying the Floor